dotreaction/d/README.md

-# Dot-Reaction
+# Dot Reaction
-A game where you react to a dot in the amount of time you choose.
+A game where you respond to a dot within your chosen time.